The NUS Press Story

 NUS Press publishes academic books and journals, as well as general non-fiction.
 Our home market is Singapore and Southeast Asia, but our books are distributed internationally.
 We publish books of special relevance to Southeast Asia and we maintain a disciplinary focus on the humanities and social sciences.
 Books and memoirs meant mostly for a general audience and to be sold in bookshops are published under our Ridge Books imprint.
 We publish some 30 books a year.

-NUS Press currently publishes three academic journals: China: An International Journal (for the East Asian Institute at NUS), The Journal of Burma Studies (for the Center for Burma Studies, Northern Illinois University), and The Asian Bioethics Review (for the Centre for Biomedical Ethics at the National University of Singapore in collaboration with the Hastings Center Report).
+NUS Press currently publishes four academic journals: China: An International Journal (for the East Asian Institute at NUS), The Journal of Burma Studies (for the Center for Burma Studies, Northern Illinois University), The Asian Bioethics Review (for the Centre for Biomedical Ethics at the National University of Singapore in collaboration with the Hastings Center Report) and Southeast of Now: Directions in Contemporary and Modern Art in Asia.
 We are accepting new journal proposals.
 Please contact us at npubox5[@]nus.edu.sg if you are interested to start a new journal.
 For more, see Journals.

 View our catalogues on Issuu here.